fmbalza/fmbalza/README.md

 # Hello, I'm Francisco! 👋

-Welcome to my GitHub profile!
-I'm an experienced computer engineer and frontend developer with a strong focus on SQL development.
+Welcome to my profile!
+I'm an computer engineer and frontend developer with a strong focus on SQL development.
 I'm passionate about designing engaging web pages and creating efficient database models.
 In my free time, I enjoy training, drawing, and designing clothing.

 ## About Me